chef/chef-web-docs/chef_master/source/config_rb_client.rst

         'my_ohai_6_plugin'
       ]

-   When a plugin is disabled, the chef-client log file will contain entries similar to:
+   When a plugin is disabled, the Chef Infra Client log file will contain entries similar to:

    .. code-block:: ruby